 The dream home in your head is perfect; however, you really want to live in it.
 In order to do that, you need to get it down on paper.
 So how will that image in your head become a three-dimensional, honest-to-goodness home?
 Unless you are building a kit log home or using a stock timber home plan, an architectural designer will need to help you.
 Here are some things to consider when searching for the architectural designer to make your dream home come alive:

 Is the architectural designer familiar with the products used to construct your home?

 Mountain-style log and timber homes require specialized materials and methods that will impact construction.
-This includes the the overall building plans as well as schematics for wiring and plumbing.
-Look for an architectural designer experienced with the niche building type you are using.
+This includes the overall building plan as well as schematics for wiring and plumbing.
+Look for an architectural designer experienced with your niche building type.

 Will the architectural designer provide engineered construction drawings?

 Heavy snow loads, seismic activity, and other site related conditions dictate what type of engineering your homes needs.
-Because of this, it is important to understand if your architectural designer provides engineered construction drawings, or if this is something you will need to have done separately.
+Because of this, it is important to know if your architectural designer provides engineered construction drawings, or if this is something you will need to have done separately.

 Is the architectural designer familiar with environmentally-friendly design?

-Ask whether the architectural designer has designed “green” buildings before, and about what materials or techniques he or she used to make the design more eco-friendly.
+Ask whether the architectural designer has previously designed “green” buildings, and about what materials or techniques he or she uses when making designs more eco-friendly.

 Can the architectural designer design to your budget?

-Building to your budget is key and that starts with the home’s design.
+Building to your budget is key and it starts with your home’s design.
 If the architectural designer designs a home that you cannot afford, you may need to spend extra money and time revising the plan.
 Therefore, be honest about your budget and work with an architectural designer that has the ability to design a home to your specific budget.

 What will your architectural designer provide?